akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She turned away.
 Her chest shuddered and a cry welled up from deep inside her being, undignified, big ugly tears that had no business stinging her cheeks, dropping hotly onto her tunic as the world caved in as the tempest hit her.

-For her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent; every sob a hammer-blow against her ribs, dropping her to her knees, falling into deep misery.
+For her father, for Stanwey, for the life she had built and the life that was being taken from her without her consent; every sob a hammer‑blow against her ribs, dropping her to her knees, falling into deep misery.

 ---